grantsrb/langpractice/README.md

         the number of units (height, width) of the game.
 Only applies to gordongames variants
     "targ_range": list of ints (low, high)
-        the range of potential target counts. both low and high are inclusive. only applies to gordongames variants.
+        the range of potential target counts.
+This acts as the default if lang_range or actn_range are not specified. both low and high are inclusive. only applies to gordongames variants.
+    "lang_range": list of ints (low, high)
+        the range of potential target counts for training the language model during phase 0. both low and high are inclusive. only applies to gordongames variants.
+    "actn_range": list of ints (low, high)
+        the range of potential target counts for training the action model during phases other than 0. both low and high are inclusive. only applies to gordongames variants.
     "zipf_order": float or None
         if greater than 0, the targets are drawn proportionally to the